kzaky/khaledzaky.com/about/index.md

 imgclass: about
 ---

-<p class="lead" markdown="1">I’m Khaled Zaky.
-I’m a Technical Product Manager at [TD Bank](http://www.td.com/), where I’m focused on defining cloud products that service the bank.</p>
+<p class="lead" markdown="1">Hi, I am Khaled Zaky.
+I am a product management leader currently working at [RBC - Royal Bank](http://www.rbc.com/).
+I am responsible for the adoption strategy and prioritization for building RBC’s Pubic Cloud Platform to serve the needs of innovative developer community at the bank.</p>

-Prior to [TD Bank](http://www.td.com/), I was a product manager at [Rogers Communications](http://rogers.com/), where I played a key role in defining the strategy for their enterprise cloud products and managed a portfolio of in-market data centre and cloud products.
+My strong enterprise product background stems from his previous critical product management roles I held at [TD Bank](http://www.td.com/) and [Rogers Communications](http://rogers.com/) prior to [RBC - Royal Bank](http://www.rbc.com/).

-My unique [skills](http://www.khaledzaky.com/resume.pdf) and think-outside-the-box approach play a significant role in my ability to bridge the gap between technology and businesses.
-My strongest skill is working well with customers and understanding what problems the product is intended to solve.
-I have a great ability motivate my peers to achieve favorable results for complex initiatives.
+Possessing a well-balanced skill set of technical and business skills, I tend to play a significant role in bridging the gap between technology and businesses.

 I enjoy [writing](/blog/) about things I learn, and collecting experiences in general.
 I also enjoy reading to learn new things, to stay fresh, and to collect said experiences.
 I still love [coding](https://github.com/kzaky?tab=repositories) because I love building things.